Richard Childress Racing in the NASCAR Cup Series: Car No. 30 history

 In 2004, Childress promoted 25-year-old Busch Series driver Johnny Sauter to the ride, hoping he would rise to the occasion like Harvick had in 2001.
 Kevin Hamlin moved over from the 31 team to serve as Sauter's crew chief.
 Sauter had helped secure the 2003 Busch Series owner's championship in a partial schedule with RCR, while finishing 8th in driver points.
 Sauter failed to score a top ten, ranked at the bottom of the Raybestos Rookie standings, and was released just 13 races into the season.
-After that, Dave Blaney drove the car, only skipping Infineon Raceway when Jim Inglebright took the wheel.
+After that, Dave Blaney drove the car, only skipping Sonoma when Jim Inglebright took the wheel.
 A couple of weeks after it was announced Blaney would be in the car for rest of the year, Jeff Burton became available after parting ways with Roush Racing's No. 99 car, leaving Blaney out in the cold.
 Burton was signed to a multi-year contract and drove the car for the rest of the year beginning at Michigan in August.
 When Robby Gordon left to start his own team, Burton moved to the 31.